Pick and roll: Execution

-The pick and roll is often employed by a shorter guard handling the ball and a taller forward or center setting the screen; if the taller defender switches to guard the ballhandler, then the offensive team can have favorable mismatches.
-The shorter guard has a speed advantage over the taller defender, while the taller forward/center has a size advantage over the shorter defender.
+The pick and roll is often employed by a shorter guard handling the ball and a taller forward or center setting the screen; if the taller defender switches to guard the ballhandler, then the offensive team can have favorable mismatches: the shorter guard has a speed advantage over the taller defender, while the taller forward/center has a size advantage over the shorter defender.

 Results

 A successful pick and roll play may result in the screener being in position to receive a pass with a clear path for an easy shot, with the chance of drawing a foul as other defenders move toward the play to try to prevent penetration.
-It may alternately lead to the ballhandler being momentarily without a defender and thus free to pass to any open teammate, or take an uncontested shot, which greatly improves the chance of scoring, again with the chance of drawing a foul as the screened defender hurries to get back into the play.
+It may alternately lead to the ballhandler being momentarily without a defender and thus free to take an uncontested shot, which greatly improves the chance of scoring, again with the chance of drawing a foul as the screened defender hurries to get back into the play, or pass to any open teammate.

 The success of the strategy depends largely on the ballhandler, who must recognize the situation quickly and make a decision whether to take the shot, pass to the screener who is rolling (if the defender switches) or pass to another open teammate (if other defenders come to help).
 The screener also must recognize the open spaces of the court to roll to and be alert to receive the pass and finish the play.